Mahbub192/sakura-backend/RENDER_DEPLOYMENT.md

 - **Name**: `doctor-appointment-api` (or your preferred name)
 - **Environment**: `Node` (you already selected this - correct!)
-- **Build Command**: `npm install && ./node_modules/.bin/nest build`
+- **Build Command**: `npm install && tsc -p tsconfig.build.json`
-  - **⚠️ CRITICAL**: Make sure this is set exactly as shown above
+  - **⚠️ RECOMMENDED**: Use TypeScript compiler directly (more reliable)
   - Go to: Settings → Build & Deploy → Build Command
   - Use `npm install` (NOT `npm install --production`) to include dev dependencies
-  - Use `./node_modules/.bin/nest build` to directly call the locally installed CLI binary
+  - `tsc` compiles TypeScript to JavaScript - same result as `nest build`, but more reliable
 - **Start Command**: `npm run start:prod`
 - **Plan**: Choose your plan (Free tier available)

-**Note**: If you see "nest: not found" or "could not determine executable" errors:
+**Note**:
-1. **Use direct path**: Build command should be `npm install && ./node_modules/.bin/nest build`
+- **Recommended Build Command**: `npm install && tsc -p tsconfig.build.json` (uses TypeScript compiler directly)
-2. **Alternative**: If direct path doesn't work, use TypeScript compiler: `npm install && tsc -p tsconfig.build.json`
+- This is more reliable than using NestJS CLI and doesn't require finding the `nest` binary
-3. Verify `@nestjs/cli` is in `devDependencies` (it should be)
+- TypeScript is already in your `devDependencies`, so it will be installed
-4. Check Render logs to confirm dev dependencies are being installed
+- The output will be the same - compiled JavaScript in the `dist/` folder

 ## Step 3: Add PostgreSQL Database